 Figure S1.
-Real-time PCR analysis of DSF effect on selected genes expression in B. cereus 10987.
-The data are the means of two repeats and error bars indicate the standard deviations.
-The differences between the sample with addition of 50 μM DSF and control are statistically significant with P<0.0001 as determined by using the Student t test.
+Real-time PCR analysis of DSF effect on transcriptional expression of selected genes in B. cereus 10987.
+Data shown are means of two replicates and error bars indicate the standard deviations.
+The differences between the sample with addition of 50 μM DSF and control are statistically significant with *p<0.05, ** p<0.01 as determined by using the Student t test.

 Table S1.
-Genes with increased or decreased expression in B. cereus with addition of 50 μM DSF
+The genes with increased or decreased expression in B. cereus after treatment with 50 μM DSF